 Teddy Bears for Teddy Roosevelt — East Harlem

 Mark Presidents Day by learning more about the nation's 26th president and NYC-born Theodore Roosevelt.
 Learn about his friendship with social reformer Jacob Riis at the Museum of the City of New York's latest exhibit and find out why Roosevelt was the inspiration for the teddy bear.
 Plus make your own toy bear, too.
 Free with paid admission.

 Staten Island Children’s Museum Cool School Holiday — Staten Island

-If you've always wanted to check out this tot spot, go today: Due to the holiday, the museum is offering no-cost admission.
+If you've always wanted to check out this tot spot, go today.
+The museum is offering no-cost admission in honor of the holiday.
 FREE

 Don’t forget: There are lots of other options in our Event Calendar.